testcase/pysndlib/README.md

 This package provides a python wrapper around sndlib, by Bill Schottstaedt (bil@ccrma.stanford.edu) Sources for sndlib can be found [here](https://ccrma.stanford.edu/software/snd/sndlib/)

-ctypesgen (https://github.com/ctypesgen/ctypesgen) has been used to to generate bindings from sndlib header files.
-Currently these are only for osx and posix systems as I have not had the opportunity to generate/test on windows.
+cython is used to generate bindings

 This also requires numpy.